 In terms of ergonomics, the Fit Pulse Massage Gun has a circular cylindrical shape with a rubber handle to ensure a firm grip.

 For people with shorter hands, this could be harder to hold onto – especially for long massages.
+The similar (yet cheaper) Taotronics TT-PTA004 does better job in that aspect.

 It also has a 90-degree, T-shaped angle, and this makes us feel like we’re operating a power drill.
 This angle also makes certain parts of the back harder to reach, so we’re not a fan of this feature.